 When the related party financial instrument has no repayment terms, the cost of the instrument is determined using the consideration transferred or received.

-Related party financial instruments initially measured at cost are subsequently measured using the cost method.
+If the Conservancy initially measured the related party financial instrument at cost, the instrument is subsequently measured using the cost method.

 Transaction Costs